 - Explain the impact it will have,

-- State the timeline for project completion,
+- State the timeline for project completion (estimated start and end date),

 - Announce the team members who will work on it, etc.